 Kayak or dive in the Sea of Cortez which Jacques-Yves Cousteau used to call an aquarium.
 Swim with whale sharks in the Sea of Cortez.
 Horseback ride or hike through the desert of cacti.
 Take Mexican cooking classes.
 Go on a day trip to La Paz or Todos Santos.
 Hike to the Sierra Lagunas.
 Or simply sleep in to recover from the other non-stop windy days.
 Check our Top Things to Do in La Paz,

 Kiteboarding La Ventana is best between November and April.
 The wind is consistent side-onshore, thanks to local thermal winds generated by the nearby desert and northerly winds called El Norte.

 Where to Stay

 We stayed at Baja Joe and were very pleased with it.
 The kiteboarding place offers simple budget rooms with shared bathrooms as well as full-featured rooms facing the ocean.
 There is a big shared kitchen which allowed us to cook our breakfasts and dinners.
 Shops are not far away to refill the fridge and pantry.

 La Ventana has boomed over the years and offers plenty other lodging options for all tastes and budget, from camping to luxury accommodations.
 Despite the growth, the coastline remained free of any tall building and seemed to have preserved its low-key charm.

 How to Get There

 Most people fly to either La Paz 40 minutes to one-hour away or Los Cabos about three-hour away.
-Driving is fairly safe in that area of Baja California – do check travel warning ahead of time.
+Driving is relatively safe in that area of Baja California – do check travel warning ahead of time.
 Try to drive during daylight to avoid roaming cows crossing the small curvy roads.
-The seasonal RV-owners or local expatriates move from California for the winter and drive the 1,520 kms (944 miles) over 18 hours.
+The seasonal RV-owners or local expatriates move from California for the winter and drive the 1,520 km (944 miles) over 18 hours.